mui/material-ui/docs/packages/feedback/README.md

 # Rating

 This Lambda function stores and retrieves page feedback using DynamoDB.
+It is already deployed in the Material-UI AWS account.
+Request credentials if you need to update dev for testing, or to deploy a new prod version.

+If you wish to deploy your own instance for testing, follow the steps below.

 ## Prerequisites